thottiamrp/modernweb-2019dec9/Labs/ch10-jQuerySelectors/README.md

-# Chapter 10: Exercise: jQuery Selectors
+# Chapter 10: Exercise: Creating an HTML Page and Using jQuery Selectors
 ## Objectives
 * Create a new HTML page
 * Reference a jQuery script